mahajanankur/boxq/docs/best-practices.md

 # Best Practices for Production Deployment

-Production-ready guidelines for Enterprise SQS. 🏭
+Production-ready guidelines for BoxQ. 🏭

 ## 🎯 Table of Contents